Rudolf Golosov: Military career

 In 1954, he graduated with honors from the command department of the Higher Special Officer Classes of the Navy.
 From 1954 to 1959, Golosov served as commander of different types of submarines within the Pacific Fleet.
 In November 1955, he was appointed commander of Whiskey-class submarine S-145.
 Based at Vladivostok, he became the youngest commander of a submarine within the Pacific Fleet.
 At the end of 1955, S-145, under the command of Golosov, completed a unique voyage in the Sea of Japan with complete autonomy without resurfacing.
 During the day, the boat sailed at periscope depth, and at night at a depth in which the electric motors powered by batteries charged during the day.
 For a diesel submarine, this is the most difficult task that the Pacific Fleet did not solve before.
-Once, when surfacing, the submarine almost fell under a ram of a transport ship, but was saved by instant reaction of Golosov.
+Once, when surfacing, the submarine almost fell under a ram of a transport ship, but was saved by the instant reaction of Golosov.
 The journey was considered successful.

 In 1956, he was awarded the rank of Captain of the 3rd Rank.
 In May 1957 he was transferred to the Northern Fleet, where he was assigned to the Zulu-class submarine B-72.
 While serving onboard B-72, Golosov went for the second time along the Northern Sea Route to the Pacific Fleet, en route to Kamchatka Peninsula.
 19 submarines and two detachments of surface ships in a short northerly navigation made the trip in three months, breaking storms and icebergs with the help of icebreakers.

-Another unique trip was made by B-72 was to the southern latitudes of the Pacific Ocean and up to the 60th parallel north.
+Another unique trip made by B-72 was to the southern latitudes of the Pacific Ocean and up to the 60th parallel north.
 With a nominal sailing autonomy of 75 days, the submarine was continuously in the Pacific Ocean for 120 days, having covered 20,120 miles.
 In addition to working in space and navigation, purely military tasks were also solved which includes reconnaissance, testing systems, driving performance in various climatic zones and testing new equipment.
 For the success in the mission, Golosov was awarded the Order of the Red Banner.

 From 1959 to 1961, he served as Chief of staff and Brigade commander of submarines of the Pacific Fleet.
 He then served as deputy commander and commander of the missile submarine division of the Pacific Fleet.
 After graduating in 1965 with a gold medal from the Naval Academy in Leningrad, he was promoted to Captain of the 1st rank.
 From 1965 to 1966, he served as Chief of Staff of the Pacific Fleet missile submarine division.
 A year later, he was appointed chief of staff of the 15th Submarine Squadron in Kamchatka Peninsula.
 It included brigades of diesel submarines with ballistic missiles and a division of nuclear submarines with cruise missiles.

 In service were different types of missiles and torpedoes within the Soviet Navy, and Golosov was the only person allowed to direct the practical firing of the entire arsenal.